54) Super Sunday, 2/21: 4 – 4:10 AM – “Unfired Again!”

-For only a moment, Capps could feel for the store manager… among said feelings: contempt, astonishment at Mark’s un-understanding of human nature and a gnawing sense of dread that, if this was the public face of Giga-Mart, he would be screwed til the end of his days.
+For only a moment, Capps could feel for the store manager… among said feelings: contempt, astonishment at Mark’s un-understanding of human nature and a gnawing sense of dread that, if this was the public face of Giga-Mart, he would be screwed ‘til the end of his days and then some.
 “One of the burdens of command,” he finally nodded.

 And all present observed a minute of silence… well, fifteen seconds… for Skinner and McHale.

 “If Waco is coming for Big Sonny, they can take us…” David tried to assure Kristi, “Mr. Tenison, it’ll be up to you to find a place for them to touch down...